-At Key Transitions we also have specialized teen drug addiction treatments like Marijuana addiction treatment, Alcohol addiction treatment, Cocaine addiction treatment, Opioid addiction treatment, and Xanax addiction treatment.
+At Key Transitions, we also have specialized teen drug addiction treatments like Marijuana addiction treatment, Alcohol addiction treatment, Cocaine addiction treatment, opioid addiction treatment, and Xanax addiction treatment.

-Teenagers experiment with drugs due to curiosity or peer pressure.
-US teen drug addiction facts are shocking, according to government data, two-thirds of teens in the US drink alcohol before getting into their senior years in high school.
-More than half of the teen respondents admitted to having used an illegal drug.
-The respondents also admitted that they had abused prescription drugs by using them recreationally.
+The facts about drug addiction are scary!.
+According to government data, two-thirds of teens in the US drink alcohol before getting into their senior years in high school.
+More than half of the teen respondents admitted using an illegal drug.
+The respondents also revealed that they had abused prescription drugs by using them recreationally.

 - Petty Theft: The teen steals little cash or hides credit cards to buy drugs.